Who We Are

 Bristol Raceway Ministries

-For over 32 years, our organization has been ministering to race fans at Bristol Motor Speedway, providing spiritual care, emotional support, and hope to those who need it.
-Whether it's someone asking for directions, a staff member in need of encouragement, or a family facing an unexpected crisis, our volunteers are there to help.
-We believe that faith isn’t something you just talk about; it’s something you live out through compassion and service.
+For more than 32 years, our organization has been faithfully ministering to race fans attending events at Bristol Motor Speedway.
+We provide spiritual care, emotional support, and hope to those who need it.
+Whether it's someone asking for directions, a staff member who may need encouragement, or a family facing an unexpected crisis, our volunteers are there to help.
+We believe that faith is lived out through compassion and service to others.

-Our ministry thrives because of the dedication of our volunteers who selflessly give their time to serve others.
-Some hand out our New Testament Bibles, while others assist individuals with mobility challenges or pray with strangers who are seeking hope in Jesus.
-We welcome every opportunity that God places before us to serve because it’s in those moments of need that someone can truly experience His love and grace.
+We are continually blessed with volunteers who selflessly give their time to serve others.
+Some distribute hundreds of New Testament Bibles, while others provide assistance to individuals with mobility challenges or offer prayer to strangers seeking hope in Jesus.
+We embrace every chance to serve, knowing that in moments of need, people can truly encounter God's love and grace.

 Image 1